Dr. Lorna Freidman gave an update on the spread of the virus and discussed what we should be doing:

 - As with all aspects of the response to this virus, be sure to communicate clearly and regularly with employees.

-Mark your calendar to join us on Thursday at Noon EST for our next webcast.
+Mark your calendar to join us on Thursday at Noon EST for our next webinar.
 The invite will posted on our COVID-19 page early next week.